dieghernan/arcgeocoder/README.md

 <!-- badges: end -->

-The goal of **arcgeocoder** is to provide a light interface for geocoding addresses and reverse geocoding location trhough the [ArcGIS REST API Geocoding Service](https://developers.arcgis.com/rest/geocode/api-reference/overview-world-geocoding-service.htm).
+The goal of **arcgeocoder** is to provide a light interface for geocoding addresses and reverse geocoding location trough the [ArcGIS REST API Geocoding Service](https://developers.arcgis.com/rest/geocode/api-reference/overview-world-geocoding-service.htm).